Joan Marie Johnson, PhD, is a historian and author.

 Her book, Funding Feminism: Monied Women, Philanthropy, and the Women’s Movement, 1870-1967, was published by the University of North Carolina Press in October 2017.
 It shows how wealthy women wielded their money to help make change for women, including winning the right to vote, access to higher education, birth control, and better conditions for working women.

-She is available for presentations and book talks on women’s history, including women and philanthropy, race, social reform, and education.
+She is available for presentations and book talks on women’s history, including women and philanthropy, the suffrage movement, race, social reform, and education.